One might think that it cannot get any worse after you’re wrongfully terminated. Unfortunately, it can.

 Even if you have been wrongfully terminated, you’re entitled to certain rights under California employment law.
-Today, our Los Angeles wrongful termination attorney Matthew A Kaufman has outlined four employee rights guaranteed to outgoing employees.
+Today, our wrongful termination lawyer Matthew A Kaufman has outlined four employee rights guaranteed to outgoing employees.

 Unless you’re an at-will employee, you have a right to receive reasonable notice of termination.
 Employers in California are required to provide employees with notice of termination if an employee is terminated under contract and is part of a union or collective bargaining agreement.